Welcome to another edition of the

 Service begins at 10:00 a.m.

-WELLSPRING PASTORAL CARE TEAM – The on-call person for January is Myra Flemister, firstname.lastname@example.org.
-Myra is available for pastoral needs, including illness and prayer requests, and outreach to visitors.
+WELLSPRING PASTORAL CARE TEAM – The on-call person for March is Laurel Patton, email@example.com.
+Laurel is available for pastoral needs, including illness and prayer requests, and outreach to visitors.

-2019-2020 STEWARDSHIP CAMPAIGN – Wellspring’s Stewardship Season is approaching.
+2019-2020 STEWARDSHIP CAMPAIGN – Wellspring’s Stewardship Season is underway.
 Wellspring is in need of your support in order to continue to serve locally and globally.
-Stewardship forms will be mailed out soon.
+Stewardship have been distributed.
 Please consider donating your time, talent and resources.
+Wellspring appreciates you!

 UCC CHURCHES, CONFERENCE IN PHOENIX OFFER HOSPITALITY TO MIGRANT FAMILIES RELEASED BY ICE